The official Statement to the Shiva Yoga community said the following:

 We refute this statement for the following reasons:

 1) If many of the women involved with Shiva Yoga need counselling and therapy following these “practices” then who benefited from them?
 Clearly not them.
 What form of worship of the Goddess puts her in therapy or requires her to seek counselling?

-2) If the husbands and boyfriends were uninformed and unconsenting to the secret tantric activities going on with their partners, then how was this deception meant to benefit them?
+2) If the partners of the women were uninformed and unconsenting to the “secret tantric activities”, then how was this deception meant to benefit them?

 3) If Russell Kruckman (Swami Shankarananda) was indeed practicing some form of secret Hindu tantric yoga, then why had he never mentioned it before, even to his longest serving students?
 And when was he planning to teach it so that other seekers might benefit from this hitherto unheard of path of mysticism?

 4) Shiva Yoga claimed that Swami Shankarananda’s “activities” were in alignment with age-old Hindu Tantric Scriptures, yet to date they have failed to reference any particular passage or scripture that could support this claim.